“I’m not lost, just wandering.”-Adele, Hometown Glory

 Still don’t know enough about me?

-• I collect a lot of odd nicknacks: postcards from every country, ticket stubs from every movie or concert, vintage cameras, maps, political buttons.
+• I collect a lot of odd knickknacks: postcards from every country, ticket stubs from every movie or concert, vintage cameras, maps, political buttons.

 • I keep journals like crazy, taping receipts and such from my travels.

-• My favorite cities in the world (so far) are Charleston (my home for 4 years), Sydney (where I lived for one year), Montreal and Split.
+• My favorite cities in the world (so far) are Charleston (my home for 4 years), Sydney (where I lived for one year), and London.

 • Travel has left its mark on me, literally.
 I have a funny looking scar on the top of my left foot from my cruise to Cozumel in 2009 when I jumped off a water trampoline and cut it on the coral reef.